ClosureTree/with_advisory_lock/README.md

 # with_advisory_lock

-Adds advisory locking (mutexes) to ActiveRecord  6.0+, with ruby 2.7+, jruby or truffleruby, when used with [MySQL](https://dev.mysql.com/doc/refman/8.0/en/miscellaneous-functions.html#function_get-lock) or [PostgreSQL](https://www.postgresql.org/docs/current/static/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS).
+Adds advisory locking (mutexes) to ActiveRecord 7.1+, with ruby 3.3+, jruby or truffleruby, when used with [MySQL](https://dev.mysql.com/doc/refman/8.0/en/miscellaneous-functions.html#function_get-lock) or [PostgreSQL](https://www.postgresql.org/docs/current/static/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS).

-SQLite resorts to file locking.
+**Note:** SQLite support has been removed.
+For single-node SQLite deployments, consider using a Ruby mutex instead.
+Support for MySQL 5.7 has also been dropped; please use MySQL 8 or PostgreSQL.

 [![Gem Version](https://badge.fury.io/rb/with_advisory_lock.svg)](https://badge.fury.io/rb/with_advisory_lock)
 [![CI](https://github.com/ClosureTree/with_advisory_lock/actions/workflows/ci.yml/badge.svg)](https://github.com/ClosureTree/with_advisory_lock/actions/workflows/ci.yml)